imfdlh/purchase-intention-prediction/README.md

 **Recommendation**

--	Offer voucher to those that have been browsing a lot of similar keywords or clicking through different pages during a session.
+-	Offer vouchers to those that have been browsing a lot of similar keywords or clicking through different pages during a session.
 -	Offer a special voucher for the returning visitor once they marked several similar items, or revisit the items that they’ve visited before to boost their buying urgency.

 # Preprocessing